-Is it easy to get into the US from Mexico?
+Is it easy to get into the USA from Mexico?

 What is Mexico City like?

-Mexico City is one of the largest cities in the world and, when given the choice, is avoided by many expats.
-It has some of the worst air pollution in the world, and with dense urban crowding and safety concerns isn't the most picturesque city.
-Yet, many find its modern districts and busy industrious centres alluring, and finding work in Mexico's capital city may be easier than in other areas.
+Mexico City is one of the largest cities in the world, but tends to be avoided by expats.
+The city has high levels of air pollution, which may cause health issues, and the dense urban crowding means it isn't the most picturesque place.
+That said, many find its modern districts and busy industrious centres alluring, and finding work in Mexico's capital city may be easier than in other areas.

 Should I buy a home in Mexico?